Our Dynamic Analysis work has been published!

 Mike Shah near Faneuil Hall in Boston

-The following are a list of courses I have developed and taught
+The following table lists all of the courses I have developed and previously taught.

-The listing of my courses that I TA'd, co-taught, or served as a lab instructor are
+A listing of my courses that I TA'd, co-taught, or served as a lab instructor while at Ohio State and Tufts University from 2010-2017 are

 My research stack consists of C/C++, Java, Processing, and other assorted tools/apis/libraries.

-My main interest is studying program performance of real time systems in the context of games and computer graphics applications.
+My research interest is in analyzing the performance of real time systems.
+Typically applications where performance matters are in the domains of game engines, computer graphics, and intensive system applications.
 I perform my research by building static analysis, dynamic analysis, and software visualization tools. [

 Google Scholar Link]